rapid7/insightconnect-plugins/plugins/infoblox/help.md

 # Description

-[Infoblox](https://www.infoblox.com) helps with managing and identifying devices connected to networks, specifically for the DNS, DHCP and IP address management (collectively, DDI).
+[Infoblox](https://www.infoblox.com) helps with managing and identifying devices connected to networks, specifically for the DNS, DHCP and IP address management (collectively, DDI)

-This plugin utilizes the [Infoblox API](https://www.infoblox.com/wp-content/uploads/infoblox-deployment-infoblox-rest-api.pdf).

 # Key Features